atbcb/ICTTestingBaseline/docs/3FocusOrder.md

 ##### Test Tools Necessary / Test Tool Instructions
 Physical system keyboard

-Use the keyboard to navigate through all interface components and content (including any hidden content).
+Use the keyboard to navigate through interface components and content (including any hidden content).

 ##### Test Cases
 1. If the order of content presented visually affects understanding or function of the content, then check that the focus order when using a keyboard matches the same logical order as the order presented visually.
 2. Check that focus order DOES NOT affect understanding or function of the content.

 ##### Output for 2.4.3